sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     Notice the following updates in the Chat view and code editor:

     - The agent displays status messages as it completes the requested tasks.
 The first task will be to create the folder structure in the UnitTests project.
-The agent may create the required folders, or it may pause to ask for confirmation before proceeding.
+The agent may pause and ask you for confirmation before creating the folder structure.

         ![Screenshot showing the Chat view in Agent mode.](./Media/m04-github-copilot-agent-mode-terminal-command-mkdir.png)

-    - The UnitTests.csproj file is open in the code editor with the following changes:
+    - The UnitTests.csproj file is open in the code editor with edits similar to the following update:

         ![Screenshot showing updates to the UnitTests.csproj file in the code editor.](./Media/m04-github-copilot-agent-mode-code-editor-update.png)

-1. If the agent asks fr permission to run the make directory command in the terminal, select **Continue**.
+1. If the agent pauses the task and asks you for permission to run a make directory command in the terminal, select **Continue**.

     When you select **Continue**, GitHub Copilot completes the following actions: